luontola/web-intro/css.md

 *Note: The `<meta charset="UTF-8">` element must be in the beginning of `<head>`, but otherwise the order of elements inside `<head>` doesn't usually matter.*

-When you reload the page, you will see that the text has a bit nicer default font.
+When you reload the page, you should see that the text has a bit nicer font.

 ![Default styles using Pure CSS](prettier-defaults.png)